Best Camping Tents: Enjoy a Night Under the Stars

-- Best OverallCore Instant Cabin TentSummarySummaryThis 14 x 9-foot large and roomy camping tent has room to fit two queen air mattresses and sleeps, nine people.
+- Best OverallCore Instant Cabin TentSummarySummaryThis 14 x 9-foot large all-season tent has room to fit two queen air mattresses and sleeps nine people.
 It is made out of a durable 68D polyester.ProsProsIt features a room divider, wall storage pockets, an electrical cord access port, rainfly, tent stakes, and a carrying bag.
-The seams are heat-sealed to fight against leaks, and it can be assembled in under a minute.ConsConsThe air intakes cannot be closed, it’s nicely ventilated but it can get chilly in colder weather, and the zippers can be a hassle.
+The seams are heat-sealed to fight against leaks, and it can be assembled in under a minute.ConsConsThe air intakes cannot be closed.
+It’s nicely ventilated, but it can get chilly in colder weather.
+Users report the zippers can be a hassle.

-- Best ValueColeman Dome Tent with Screen RoomSummarySummaryA spacious 15 x 12-foot strong polyester camping tent with a 6-foot tall center height with space for up to eight people.ProsProsThe tent features a screen door separator, welded floors and inverted seams that protect against rain and the elements, and durable poles that can withstand powerful wind gusts.ConsConsThe entire backside of the tent is a screen, so you will need a tarp to protect against rain pouring inside.
+- Best ValueColeman Evanston Dome Tent with Screen RoomSummarySummaryA spacious 15 x 12-foot eight-person tent with a 6-foot tall center height made from strong polyester.ProsProsThe tent features a screen door separator, welded floors and inverted seams that protect against rain and the elements, and durable poles that can withstand powerful wind gusts.ConsConsThe entire backside of the tent is a screen, so you will need a tarp to protect against rain pouring inside.
 Packing it may be difficult.

 - Honorable MentionWenzel Klondike TentSummarySummaryThe tent features 6.5 feet of headroom and covers a 16 x 11-foot space.
 It can fit up to eight people at a time.ProsProsIt’s designed with double-stitched, lap felled seams and features polyester fabric with a polyurethane water-resistant coating.
 It has hi-low ventilation to keep you cool, accessory pockets, and a mesh screen door to protect against bugs.ConsConsIt can be a pain to set up without help, the zippers can get snagged, the entrance is not as high as the interior, and the poles may not be very durable.